National Insurance savings

 What do NICs mean for you as an employer?

-Employers pay NICs on employee annual earnings above £9,100 per annum, at a rate of 13.8% (effective 6 November 2022).
+Employers pay NICs on employee annual earnings above £5,000 per annum, at a rate of 15% (effective 6 April 2025).
 Without exact payroll figures and pension contribution rates, we can only give a guide as to the potential NIC savings available to you.
 The following estimates illustrate these savings and the impact on your wage bill:

-Figure 1 – examples of potential savings for employers (assuming the employer retains NI saving)
+Figure 1 – examples of potential savings for employers (assuming the employer retains NI saving).

 All figures are approximate and effects are per annum.
 Based on 3% employer, 5% employee contributions on gross earnings.